 Around 600 cyclists a day make the most of the University's superb cycling environment – safely.

-Cyclists may share all paths on UOW's campuses with pedestrians, so courteous cycling is as important as safe cycling.
-To ensure the safety of everyone on campus, please:
+Cyclists may share all paths on UOW's campuses with pedestrians.
+Courteous and safe cycling is important to ensure the safety of everyone on campus.

 - Wear an approved helmet that has been correctly fitted

 - Observe road rules